Crafting The Lord Mayor’s Civic Chains

 Creating new and unique pieces is our speciality.
 In 2016, we had the honour of designing and crafting the new civic chains for the Lord Mayor and Sheriff of Norwich.

-The piece was commissioned to replace the original chains, given in 1757, that had become impractical for everyday wear due to their size and weight.
+Sonkai won the commission to replace the original chains, given in 1757, that had become impractical for everyday wear due to their size and weight, as well as a security risk due to their value.
+By crafting the new chains in silver, we reduced the weight and value of the piece.

 Our design, made of 18ct gold-plated sterling silver, depicts the rich cultural history of Norwich in 18 bespoke motifs.
 Each link has a unique motif that reflects a noteworthy element of our fine city.

-The original designs were crafted by our Sonkai designers, first hand drawn by Mallory Wilkinson and then re-drawn on Matrix by Susan Blackler.
+The original designs were crafted by our Sonkai designers, Mallory Wilkinson and Susan Blackler, first by hand before being CAD-drawn.

 The design process in itself was unique, taking our designers on trips around Norwich, from the Castle to the Council, taking in the history, architecture, and symbolism; fuelled by facts and stories from everyone along the way.